-From Bayard Rustin devising the March on Washington to Billy Strayhorn writing almost all of Duke Ellington’s greatest hits our history has been stripped away, our contributions erased.
-Dr. Martin Luther King and Duke Ellington didn’t mind the fanfare these brilliant men brought them but had little interest in crediting or publicly associating with them simply because their personal picture of love was not their ideal.
+Speaking of our innovations being erased and our contributions stripped from public knowledge (from Bayard Rustin, devising the March on Washington, to Billy Strayhorn, writing almost all of Duke Ellington’s greatest hits) the sad truth is that King and Ellington didn’t mind the fanfare these brilliant gay men brought them but had little interest in crediting or publicly associating with them simply because their personal picture of love was not their ideal.

 Travesties like this happened in every area (politics, entertainment, scientific discoveries, etc) all too often in our countries history to the point that so much of our history is, unfortunately, lost forever never to have the opportunity to make a history book or the classroom.
 While I cannot place complete blame on King or Ellington – they were a product of the culture of their time – we can now fix this moving forward and with Gay History finally being taught, it sounds as if we are.

 We NEED our beautiful/colorful history taught in schools because the masses need, and deserve to be, educated on our wonderful community that generously contributed, and still contributes, to our great nation.
 And yes, just like black history, woman’s history, etc. there will be some initial backlash but those with the loudest voices against our history being taught are the very ones most in need of it.

 Here we are in almost 2020 and our community is still being overlooked, forgotten, erased.
 June has been National Pride month for decades yet absolutely no mention of it from the highest office.
 Do you know in over half the states we can still be fired simply for being gay?
 This is a direct result of not being mentioned, acknowledged or taught about.
 No wonder gaycist attacks are on the rise.

 So, I leave you with this question; which voice are you?
 Are you part of the problem or part of the solution?